tonymcneil/SpacemacsConfig/README.md

   - First issues out of the blocks was the emacs 25/26 + Spacemacs master/develop decision, which the above instructions solve.
   - Next was a missing gpg key, I think the ppa:kelleyk/emacs ppa step above solves this, but see this issue if it didn't for you: https://github.com/syl20bnr/spacemacs/issues/13054
   - Missing Source Code Pro font issue, see [Install missing font](#install-missing-font) below (peiced together from a few blog posts)
-  - The bottom status bar (powerline) is displaying a little box with numbers in it.
+  - The bottom status bar (powerline) is displaying a little square box with numbers in it.
 This indicates the fonts on the operating system are missing a unicode char, see [Install powerline fonts](#install-powerline-fonts)
+  - The text editor buffer is displaying a little square box with numbers in it where an emoji icon should be.
+This indicates the fonts on the operating system with the ability to display emojis are missing or not configured in emacs, see [Install fonts for emojis](#install-fonts-for-emojis)

 ### Install missing font